 The rates paid by businesses.
-The amount paid is based on the rateable value set by the Inland Revenue multiplied by a rate in the £ set by the government which is the same throughout the country.
-The rates are collected by local authorities and paid over to the government.
-They are then redistributed to local authorities on the basis of relevant population.
+The amount paid is based on the rateable value set by Valuation Office Agency multiplied by a rate in the £ set by the government which is the same throughout the country.

 Negative Subsidy

 If the Housing Revenue Account subsidy produces a result, which assumes that the Council's income is higher than its expenditure, a 'Negative Subsidy' situation arises.
 In this case the Council must pay an amount equivalent to the notional surplus, from its Housing Revenue Account to the government.